votesUP Manual

 1) A “I'm still here”-ping is exchanged between users devices and votesUP every few seconds.
 Only when votesUP has not received such ping from a device for 15 minutes the affected session is removed and the user is logged out.
 Mobile devices in particular try very actively to save power and therefore quickly put unused windows to sleep.
 On the desktop, that can also happen with background tabs in the browser.
 Therefore, it is possible that the user's device simply disconnects and votesUP assumes that it is offline.

-2) When retrievign uploaded documents (Office or PDF documents), the browser may open them directly in the active window instead of in a separate process.
+2) When retrieving uploaded documents (Office or PDF documents), the browser may open them directly in the active window instead of in a separate process.
 As a result, the end device loses the connection to votesUP and is logged out accordingly.
 It is therefore advisable to open documents in a new tab on affected end devices.
 On PCs this can be done with a right mouse click, on touchscreens with a long tap.

 3) In rare cases, we have to apply individual updates to the votesUP server during day-time.
 Those could cause users to lose the connection for a short moment and be logged out, depending on where they were currently active in the system.